Skip to content

 Using a client directly

 You can choose to run with your own httpx.AsyncClient instance.
-Simply set the client field to your service.
+Pass it via the config argument:

 ...